High Court of Tanzania

 April 2014

-Failure to state when the cause of action arose renders a plaint incompetent and liable to be struck out.
+Failure to state when the cause of action arose is fatal; plaint struck out, amendment refused.

 14 April 2014